 Welcome to the site for Montclair State University’s Graduation Writing Requirement.
 This page has been developed to define and explain the graduation writing requirement; to introduce the work of the Committee that supports the requirement; and to aid faculty in developing and revising writing requirement courses.

 The Graduation Writing Requirement is supported by a subcommittee of the Committee on University Effectiveness.
-In conjunction with the Center for Writing Excellence, the subcommittee approves courses designated by departments as mandatory for fullfillment of the Graduation Writing Requirement.
-This requirement is separate from the General Education Communication: Writing/Literature requirement--fulfilled by successful completion of College Writing I and II--and the requirement that all General Education courses include substantial written work (minimum of 2,000 words of formal writing).
+In conjunction with the Center for Writing Excellence, the subcommittee approves courses designated by departments as mandatory for fulfillment of the Graduation Writing Requirement.
+This requirement is separate from the General Education Communication: Writing/Literature requirement and the requirement that all General Education courses include substantial written work (minimum of 2,000 words of formal writing).

 The Graduation Writing Requirement Subcommittee evaluates courses designated as writing requirement courses.
 Typically this evaluation process takes place when new programs are developed, or when existing programs are revised.
 The Center for Writing Excellence and the subcommittee are also available to facilitate and further writing in the disciplines.
 For more information, contact the subcommittee chair, Dr. Melinda Knight.